RVgo4it/OpenWrt/README.md

 uci show bandwidthd
 ```

-Confirm the subnet and interface device is correct for the router.
-If needed, adjust using commands like these:
+This shows the current **bandwidthd** configuration
+for the interface (or "device" - likely `br-lan`) and
+the LAN subnet (likely `192.168.1.0/24`).
+If your router is different, adjust using these commands:

 ```
 uci set bandwidthd.@bandwidthd[0].subnets='192.168.n.0/24'